elekram/ag-disk-imager/README.md

 ## Unattend

 Place unattend.xml files into the unattend folder and then define them in your manifest.json for each task.
 You can name the files anything you like while in the unattend folder and AG will copy the defined file (in the manifest) to the windows/panther directory after imaging renaming it to unattend.xml.
 If you leave this value blank or don't define the key at all AG will skip this step all together.

+## Custom Disk Layouts (diskpart)

+Place diskpart script files (diskpart /s [filename]) into the 'custom-disk-layouts' folder and specify them using the **disklayout** key in the **manifest.json** see manfiest.json example above.
+If the specified sciprt is found AG will override the default disk/partition layout with the one found in the script.